Fall 2013 – Summer 2014

 The Department offers a minor concentration in the field of Communication Studies, as well as an M.A. and a Ph.D. program at the graduate level as described in Programs, Courses and University Regulations > Faculties & Schools > Faculty of Arts > Graduate (available at www.mcgill.ca/study).

 At the meeting, the Academic Adviser will explain the requirements of the Department's programs.
 Incoming students will have an opportunity to ask questions and receive advice on how to plan their courses.
-Afterward, students will meet individually with an adviser in order to fill out their Minerva Course Selection Form for registration.
-Students should sign up for advising appointments after the orientation session.
+Afterward, students may meet individually with an adviser regarding registration.
+Students may sign up for advising appointments after the orientation session.

 |Director of Graduate Programs in Communication Studies|